 The median age of onset of PNDM is nine weeks.
 Initial clinical manifestations include hyperglycemia, glycosuria, intrauterine growth retardation, osmotic polyuria, severe dehydration, and failure to gain weight.
 The subsequent course of the disease depends on the genetic defect underlying DM.
 Most patients display some degree of developmental coordination disorder (including visual-spatial dyspraxia).
 Manifestations depend on the type of gene mutation involved.
 In KCNJ11 and ABCC8-related cases, patients usually present before three months of age with symptomatic hyperglycemia, and often ketoacidosis.
-Approximately 25% of patients with mutations in the KCNJ11 gene have associated neurological findings, including developmental delay and epilepsy (DEND syndrome, see this term) or a milder form of DEND without seizures and with less severe developmental delay (intermediate DEND, see this term). ).
-In INS-related cases, patients present with marked hyperglycemia or diabetic ketoacidosis on average at nine weeks, but some at a much later age.
+Approximately 25% of patients with mutations in the KCNJ11 gene have associated neurological findings, including developmental delay and epilepsy (DEND syndrome, see this term) or a milder form of DEND without seizures and with less severe developmental delay (intermediate DEND, see this term).
+In INS-related cases, patients present with marked hyperglycemia or diabetic ketoacidosis usually at nine weeks, but some at a much later age.
 GCK-related PNDM patients have permanent insulin-dependent diabetes from the first day of life.
 Homozygous PDX1 mutations or mutations in other genes such as GATA6, PTF1A or HNF1B are related to rare cases of pancreatic hypoplasia with severe insulin deficiency and possibly exocrine pancreatic insufficiency.
-Two groups can be distinguished based on pancreatic involvement: patients with abnormal pancreas development and children with normal pancreas.
+Two groups can be distinguished based on pancreatic involvement: patients with abnormal pancreas development and children with a normal pancreas.
 Long-term complications include developmental delay, microalbuminuria, and retinopathy.

 Diagnosis of PNDM is made in infants under 12 months of age with persistent hyperglycemia (plasma glucose concentration >150-200 mg/dl).
 Molecular genetic testing of the implicated genes confirms the diagnosis and guides management.

-Differential diagnoses include Type 1 diabetes mellitus, Transient neonatal diabetes mellitus (TNDM), IPEX syndrome, and Wolcott-Rallison syndrome (see these terms).
+Differential diagnoses include type 1 diabetes mellitus, transient neonatal diabetes mellitus (TNDM), IPEX syndrome, and Wolcott-Rallison syndrome (see these terms).

 Prenatal diagnosis for at-risk pregnancies is available for most forms of PNDM provided that the disease-causing mutation has been identified in the family.